-Moving across to Forex trading is a natural progression for millions of traders around the world who are looking to start trading FX on MT4.
+Moving across to online Forex trading is a natural progression for millions of traders around the world who are looking to start trading FX on MT4.
 Our introduction to Forex trading for beginners is a great way to lay a solid foundation, especially if you are new to the currency markets.

 For those looking to dip their toe in the water, our introduction to Forex trading covers all the critical basics for beginners plus a few of the advanced topics.
 We start with ‘What is Forex’ and move all the way down to swap and rollover rates.

 Towards the bottom, you will see one of the most popular and frequently asked questions, which relates to margin FX trading examples.
 Spend some time on this page and feel free to get in contact if you have any questions.
-Our team is here to help.
+Our team is here to help in understanding the Forex market.

 The liquidity and competitive pricing available in this market are unsurpassed, and today with the irregularity in performance in other markets, the growth of Forex trading, investing and management is accelerating.

 More recently, private investors and individual traders have entered the market for global currency as they discover the advantages of:

 Aggressive investors are attracted by the volatility of the Forex market and the opportunity for substantial profits, particularly when using leverage.

 Please note: The effect of leverage is that both gains and losses are magnified.
 You should only trade if you can afford to carry these risks.